lundstroem/snibbetracker/res/readme.txt

 wavetable view
 ----------------
-- enter: activate/inactivate row. first row is always active. toggle loop active/inactive.
+- x: activate/inactivate row. first row is always active. toggle loop active/inactive.
 - plus/minus: change speed on top row.
 - 1-F: change overall speed on top row, or speed per row.

 tempo view
 ----------------
-- enter: activate/inactivate row. each column must have at least one active row.
+- x: activate/inactivate row. each column must have at least one active row.
 - plus/minus: change BPM on top row.
 - 1-F: change BPM on top row, or beats.
-- modifier+enter: switch tempo column. while playing, column will be armed and switched to when the current pattern has finished.
+- modifier+return: switch tempo column. while playing, column will be armed and switched to when the current pattern has finished.

 global controls
 ----------------